jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ```
 ##
-##   2   3
+##  AS CHQ PMQ
-##  99 109
+##  11  88 109
 ```

 ```
-## In chloroquine monotherapy individuals, the weighted average of relapses is 99.3 (96.8-99.9)
+## In no-primaquine individuals, the weighted average of relapses is 99.3 (96.8-99.9)
 ```

 ```
-## In chloroquine monotherapy individuals, the weighted average of recrudescences is 0.3 (0.1-0.6)
+## In no-primaquine individuals, the weighted average of recrudescences is 0.3 (0.1-0.6)
 ```

 ```
-## In chloroquine monotherapy individuals, the weighted average of reinfections is 0.4 (0-2.6)
+## In no-primaquine individuals, the weighted average of reinfections is 0.4 (0-2.6)
 ```

 ```